-Interim Vice President, External Relations
+Interim Vice President, Global Engagement and Communications

 Before he founded his firm, Mr. Nyhus was the longest-serving communications director for Washington Governor Gary Locke and developed branding and public relations supporting Washington State’s winning bid for development of Boeing’s 787 airplane.
 Prior to joining the governor’s office, Mr. Nyhus advised Seattle Mayor Paul Schell and was a member of the executive team and director of corporate communications at Teledesic, a high-profile technology startup funded by telecommunications pioneer Craig McCaw, Microsoft cofounder Bill Gates, Boeing, Motorola, and Saudi Prince Alwaleed Bin Talal.

 Mr. Nyhus also has served as a strategic counselor to clients such as the private investment company Eagle River, the national wireless services provider Nextel, plus NEXTLINK (now XO Communications), XYPOINT, the Frank Russell Company, and the Free Willy Keiko Foundation.
 Prior to his public relations career, Roger was a general assignment and political reporter for The Associated Press in Seattle; Olympia, Washington; and Juneau, Alaska.

 In 2010, Mr. Nyhus was named Business Leader of the Year by the Greater Seattle Business Association, and Nyhus Communications earned the Seattle Mayor’s Small Business Award in 2009.
 He is an affiliate member of the professional advisory board of Washington State University’s Edward R. Murrow College of Communication.